leogabac/hakodocs/wiki/python/python.jupyter.md

 ```

 {: .tip}
-> __TIP:__ In case you have multiple users/students, set up their configuration files with different ports and token passwords.
+> In case you have multiple users/students, set up their configuration files with different ports and token passwords.

 # Vim Bindings